Welshampton: Welshampton Plant Fair

 The first Fair took place in 2006, to raise funds for the replacement of the roof of the beautiful listed St Michael and All Angels Church, in Welshampton.
 Since then, the Fair has become an annual event, held every Spring Bank Holiday Monday, and growing by the year.

-By 2008, when the church roof was funded, we continued to support the church’s upkeep and also Shropshire Macmillan Cancer Support, which was then fund-raising for their new cancer support area at the local Robert Jones & Agnes Hunt Orthopaedic Hospital.
+By 2008, when the church roof was funded, it continued to support the church’s upkeep and also Shropshire Macmillan Cancer Support, which was then fund-raising for their new cancer support area at the Robert Jones and Agnes Hunt Orthopaedic Hospital, Oswestry.

 All proceeds have continued to be donated to these popular charities, totalling in all over £40,000 over the past 10 years, including over £10,000 in 2015.
 In addition to raising funds, the Fair also promotes Macmillan’s wonderful work in the County – their Shropshire fund-raising manager having an information stall on the day.
-The AUCTION of special plants continues to grow and grow since its introduction and will hope to be the main event next year in 2016.
+The Auction of special plants continued to grow and grow since its introduction and was hoped to be the main event next year in 2016.